MrZhouZh/gitnote/10 tops of Javascript.md

    DocumentFragment is basically a document-like fragment that isn't visually represented by the browser.
 Having no visual representation provides a number of advantages; mainly you can append nodes to a documentFragment without incurring any browser reflow.

-10. Change CSS classes not styles(更改CSS类而不是样式)
+10. 10.Change CSS classes not styles(更改CSS类而不是样式)

     You may have heard that changing CSS classes is more optimal than changing styles.
 This boils down to another reflow issue: whenever a layout style is changed, reflow occurs.